-Impeachment takes center stage at Dem debate, as Warren takes aim at star witness Gordon Sondland
+Dems clash at debate over ‘divisive’ Medicare-for-all pushed by Warren, Sanders

+Democrats need to be focused on growing wealth, Booker said, not simply taxing it.
+Republicans have asserted that, even if all billionaires were somehow taxed out of existence without causing any capital markets distortion, the resulting revenues in the best case scenario would barely pay for three years of Medicare-for-all.
+(The world's 2,150 billionaires have an approximate combined net worth of $8.7 trillion, and the progressive Urban Institute has said that Medicare-for-all would cost on average $10.2 trillion for three years.)

+Vermont Sen. Bernie Sanders, who is arguing for a more immediate shift to a single-payer system, separately sparred with former Vice President Joe Biden on the issue.
+Biden argued that Medicare-for-all could not pass Congress, in part because it would force people to lose their private insurance.

-Elizabeth Warren unloaded on U.S. Ambassador to the European Union Gordon Sondland just hours after his explosive impeachment testimony, saying at Wednesday night's Democratic presidential primary debate that he bought his position "by writing a check for $1 million" to Trump's inaugural committee.
+Meanwhile, Warren unloaded on U.S. Ambassador to the European Union Gordon Sondland just hours after his explosive impeachment hearing testimony, saying at Wednesday night's primary debate that he bought his position "by writing a check for $1 million" to Trump's inaugural committee.

 Warren vowed that if she were elected, "We are not going to give the ambassador posts to the highest bidder" -- signaling that the Massachusetts Democratic senator would use the proceedings to advance her outsider message.